 We completely get it, it is the end of the ceremony and you and your fiancé are happy, elated and want to express your love.
 We recommend keeping the kiss to 10 seconds or less.
 Anything more than 10 seconds, can be awkward for your parents, in-laws, co-workers and boss.

-When the couple takes a few moments to thank their family and friends for coming, it is really special if they can thank their event professionals.
-Better than any thank you note.
+When the couple takes a few moments to thank their family and friends for coming, it is really special.
+However, if they can thank their event professionals it is even better than a thank you note.
 We see how hard our event professionals work behind the scenes (especially when challenges arise) and to watch someone thank them publicly is awesome.

 Know what big events are happening in your area before you book the venue is extremely important.
 Trying to secure hotel room blocks during a big convention can be a nightmare for you and your guests and can be more expensive.

 Determine these two line items before you book anything.
-The budget has to work with your guest count.
+Your budget needs to work with your guest count.
 If you want to save money, trim your guest list and the budget will go further.
 Also, hire a planner who can work with your budget and not break the bank.

 Take someone with you whose opinions you trust.
 Dress shopping can be overwhelming and after awhile all the dresses can start to look the same.
 Choose someone very close to you that has great taste and who will be frank.
-Also, don’t bring too many people, that could be a disaster.
+Also, don’t bring too many people or that can be a disaster.